Announcement: Dr. Thupten Jinpa will deliver 2016 Ziffren University Lecture at the Elliott School of International AffairsPosted: October 20, 2016

-Dan Smyer Yu, Distinguished Professor at Yunnan Minzu University
+With Dr. Dan Smyer Yu, Director of the Center for Trans-Himalayan Studies, Yunnan Minzu University

 Read the rest of this entry »